-I want you to have joy in 2021.
-Considering the pandemic, it may seem far-fetched for me to say such a thing.
-Friends and loved ones are dying from COVID.
-Others are suffering from it.
-Yet others are fearful of catching it.
+I want you to have joy.
+Considering the pandemic we've all lived through and the consequences, it may seem far-fetched for me to say such a thing.
+Friends and loved ones are still dying from COVID.
+Others are suffering from having had it.
+Yet others are still fearful of catching it.

 The impact of COVID is tremendous for many: job loss, housing insecurities, food insecurities, and increased health issues.
 There is an unprecedented mental health crisis in this country as fear, depression, anxiety, and hopelessness take hold, frequently causing suicidal thoughts that have tragically resulted in young and old taking their own lives.